Project-Bonfire/Reliability-analysis/README.md

     - One folder for each router
       - one `.png` file for each plot
       - a `.txt` file with the same prefix as the `.png` with the description

+# Setup
+The setup phase creates all the files that are needed during an assessment.

+To setup a router a gate level netlist with broken hirarchy but sensible cellnames and an verbose export of all cells is needed (Supported is the format from  the Synopsys Design Compiler).

+At first, the matching from cellnames to modulenames has to be setup.
+For this the  files `pattern_to_modules.py` and  `record_modules.tcl` have to be created in the folder of the router.
+See examples in the routers in `simulation/routers` for further information.

+ - `pattern_to_modules.py` contains a map from regular expressions to module names.
+ - `record_modules.tcl` sets up the recording of the module outputs during the simulation.
+This information will be used to see if the output of a module has been changed by the fault injection.

+When these two files are present, the setup process can be done with the `setup.sh` script.
+The output of this script should be read carefully, as it contains hints if the setup was successfull.

+The script gathers the fault injection locations creates the `routerinfo.rti` file and runs a test simulation.
+Also, from the test simulation, the list of pins which are recorded as module outputs are written to the `moduleoutputsignals` folder of the router.